 Viburnum is a versatile shrub that is very popular in hedges and borders.
 Depending on the variety, it is usually evergreen and often changes color in the fall, and it produces brightly colored berries that often last through the winter.
 Best of all, in the spring it is completely overrun with highly fragrant tiny flowers.
 It is really a plant for all seasons that never fails to disappoint.
-But can you grow viburnum plants in pots?
+Can you grow viburnum plants in pots though?
 Keep reading to learn more about growing viburnum in containers and caring for potted viburnum shrubs.

 Container Grown Viburnums

-Are container grown viburnums feasible?
+Is container grown viburnums feasible?
 Yes, as long as you know what you’re getting into.
 Viburnums are sometimes called large shrubs and sometimes called small trees.
-In fact, some varieties can grow up to 30 feet in height, which is awfully big for a container plant.
+In fact, some varieties can grow up to 30 feet (9 m.) in height, which is awfully big for a container plant.

 When growing viburnum in containers, it’s best to pick a small variety that will be more manageable.

-- Mapleleaf viburnum is a good choice, as it grows slowly and usually tops out at 6 feet tall and 4 feet wide.
+- Mapleleaf viburnum is a good choice, as it grows slowly and usually tops out at 6 feet (2 m.) tall and 4 feet (1 m.) wide.

-- The compactum cultivar of the European cranberry bush is especially small, growing extremely slow and reaching only 2 feet high and 3 feet wide over the course of 10 years.
+- The compactum cultivar of the European cranberry bush is especially small, growing extremely slow and reaching only 2 feet (61 cm.) high and 3 feet (1 m.) wide over the course of ten years.

 How to Care for Container Grown Viburnums

 Pick the largest container you can manage.
 No matter the size of your container grown viburnums, however, caring for potted viburnum shrubs will still require well-drained, fertile soil.